RandomMeas

 get_expect_shadow(O::MPO, measurement_data::MeasurementData{ShallowUnitaryMeasurementSetting}, inverse_shallow_map::Vector{ITensor},s::Vector{Index{Int64}},ξ::Vector{Index{Int64}})

-Compute the expectation value of an MPO operator O from a shallow MeasurementData and and inverse shallow_map
+Compute the expectation value of an MPO operator O from a shallow MeasurementData and inverse shallow_map

 The expectation value as a ComplexF64 (or Float64 if purely real).